polkadot-developers/knowledgebase/current/integrate/subkey.md

   SS58 Address:     D2sP6XA4DBn3eadsRMYBPoggcDbCuSWUYZ5V63PifURFkcm
 ```

-## Inserting Keys to Keystore
+## Inserting Keys to a Node's Keystore

-You can insert fixed keys into a Substrate-based node keystore with `insert` command.
+You can insert fixed keys into a Substrate-based node's keystore with the `insert` command.

 ```bash
 # Usage